-How & When to Give Up the Pacifier
+How & When to Stop Pacifier Use

-However, if you’re tired of picking up the binky your tot keeps tossing out of the crib, or if he’s getting ear infections (from the paci), or if you’re just ready to wean it, here’s how to do the job:
+If you’re tired of picking up the binky your tot keeps tossing out of the crib, or if he’s getting ear infections (from the paci), or if you’re just ready to wean it, here’s how to do the job:

 - Use patience-stretching and magic breathing every day to help him learn to calm his worries and delay his desires—without sucking.

 - Encourage him to use other loveys like a blankie, teddy or one of your silky scarves. (“Honey, I’ll find your paci in a second.
 Hold teddy while Mommy is getting it for you.”)

 - Gossip to his stuffed animals about how he went all morning without the paci.

 - Tell fairy tales about a bunny who said goodbye to his paci but had a magic teddy that made him feel happy every time he hugged it.